xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ./debian-mysql-install.sh
 ```

-You can use an external MySQL database without this script with a database user with all privilieges for iTop.
+An external mysql database can be used without this install script if an all privilieged user if created for iTop.

 The installation can be resumed at `http://192.168.122.212`.

-*(highlighted forms are where i click/change values)*
+*(highlighted forms are clicked/changed values)*

 ![](350/00.png)
 ![](350/01.png)
-The warning says the php version using (latest) was not test by Combodo.
+The warning says the used php version (latest) is not tested for this iTop version by Combodo.
 ![](350/02.png)
 ![](350/03.png)
 ![](350/04.png)
 ![](350/05.png)
 ![](350/06.png)
-The `Server Name` is localhost because iTop is host in the same machine as the mysql db.
-The `Login` & the `Password` was create in the `debian-mysql-install.sh` script process.
+The `Server Name` is *localhost* because the iTop instance  & the mysql server are hosted in the same host *- can be replaced by the ip address of the external mysql server if using the seperate solution*.

+The `Login` & the `Password` was created in the installation proccess of the `debian-mysql-install.sh` script.
 ![](350/07.png)
-The db name found is itopdbname (create in the script process).
+The database name found was also created during the installation process.
 ![](350/08.png)
 ![](350/09.png)
-The `Person C` will have admin privilieges for this iTop instance.
+`Person C` will have admin privilieges for this iTop instance.

+The `Language` is set for the user only.
 ![](350/10.png)
+Here the `Default Language` for all users can be changed.
+Can also be changed by individual users after deploying.
 ![](350/11.png)
 ![](350/12.png)
 ![](350/13.png)
 ![](350/14.png)
 Since the `Company A` acts as a service provider, the second option is chose.
-If delivering IT services to company departements, keep first choice.
+The first option should be kept if delivering IT services to company departements.
 ![](350/15.png)
 ![](350/16.png)
+Simple Ticket Management can be chose to get rid of `SLTs` & `SLAs`.
 ![](350/17.png)
 ![](350/18.png)
 ![](350/19.png)
+The Customer Portal is the iTop interface but reagenced for users tickets.
+If not chose, tickets should be created using command-lines method.
 ![](350/20.png)
 ![](350/21.png)
 ![](350/22.png)